BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ---

-## A container containing signed plaintext.
+## An envelope containing signed plaintext.

 This is the `.leaf` string with a single `Assertion` whose predicate is a well-known integer with a CBOR tag meaning `predicate`, while the object is a `Signature`.